 • The Hallock's Mill wastewater treatment plant was upgraded in 2008 to a flow capacity that is able to accommodate the existing known flow rates into the plant.
-However, the rules and regulations governing the wastewater treatment plant do not allow additional flow above the existing allowed rate under the SPDES permit.
-Yorktown should work with NYCDEP to secure amendments to those regulations that would allow an amendment to the permit.
-Advocate for a resolution to the pending question of sewer diversion to the Peekskill wastewater treatment plan, so that the Town can determine whether it will need to improve the Hallock's Mill treatment plant.
+However, the rules and regulations governing the wastewater treatment plant do not allow additional flow above the existing allowed rate under the SPDES permit..
+Yorktown should work with NYCDEP to secure amendment to those regulations that would allow a amendment to the permit. .

-- Before expanding any existing sewer districts, make sure enough capacity is set aside for existing unconnected homes as well as vacant or underutilized sites in existing district boundaries. - Strive to provide sewer service to areas with failing septic systems or any other areas where lots sizes are not considered adequate for the soils to property handle septic effluent. - Outside existing district boundaries, where vacant sites are subdivided, ensure that minimum required lot sizes are suitable for septic use.
-Continue to implement programs for reducing stormwater infiltration into sewers.
+- Before expanding any existing sewer districts, make sure enough capacity is set aside for existing unconnected homes as well as vacant or underutilized sites in existing district boundaries. - Strive to provide sewer service to areas with failing septic systems or any other areas where lots sizes are not considered adequate for the soils to property handle septic effluent. - Outside existing district boundaries, where vacant sites are subdivided, ensure that minimum required lot sizes are suitable for septic use. - •